commercialhaskell/stack/doc/configure/yaml/non-project.md

 In respect of styles used in verbose output, some of that output occurs before the configuration file is processed.

 (The British English spelling (colour) is also accepted.
-In YAML configuration files, the American spelling is the alternative that has priority.)
+In configuration files, the American spelling is the alternative that has priority.)

 ## stack-developer-mode